amd/aocl-data-analytics/doc/linear_models/linmod_intro.rst

 coefficients, :math:`g^{-1}` is a (possibly nonlinear) activation / link function, and :math:`C_{\theta}` is a cost / error function, which may depend on a set of (fixed) hyperparameters, :math:`\theta`.

-Most linear models satisfy a form where the cost function can be split into a Loss function (which measures quality of fit to the data) and a penalty term (which regularizes the model parameters).
+Most linear models satisfy a form where the cost function can be split into a loss function (which measures quality of fit to the data) and a penalty term (which regularizes the model parameters).
 Regularization is also referred to as shrinkage because it tends to shrink the size of the parameter values and/or shrink the number of non-zero parameters.

-The Loss function is typically a function of the responses or labels (:math:`y`), the features (:math:`X`), and the model parameters (:math:`\beta`), whereas the penalty term is typically only a function of the 1-norm and/or the 2-norm of the model parameters (:math:`\beta`).
-Such linear models are often referred to as Elastic-Nets.
+The loss function is typically a function of the responses or labels (:math:`y`), the features (:math:`X`), and the model parameters (:math:`\beta`), whereas the penalty term is typically only a function of the 1-norm and/or the 2-norm of the model parameters (:math:`\beta`).
+Such linear models are often referred to as elastic nets.

 Typically, in addition to the conditions above, :math:`\phi` and :math:`g^{-1}` are identity mappings and the general form for the cost function becomes,